GrunuffyGit/ProPlan/README.md

 # ProPlan
 ## What is ProPlan?
-ProPlan is a platform where you can create extensive detailed iteneraries.
+ProPlan is a platform where you can create extensive detailed itineraries.
 Whether you are creating a schedule for an event, a work trip, or a vocation, ProPlan can help give you a better understanding of what you are trying to accomplish.

 ## Technology
 Technologies that will be used to create this web application are: